 At the time I thought it was due to the fact that parenthood was a new experience for me, but reality is that my sense of self worth was strongly tied to my work life and being removed from that environment meant being left with my true self.

 Life has many creative ways to knock you off your feet and if you are not insightful enough to understand what's the reason behind that you end up living a life of struggle and misery.

-When my daughter was born my motherly instinct kicked in causing a major identity crisis.This teeny tiny baby mattered the world to me and leaving her in the hands of a stranger scared me more than anything else so I decided to quit my job to take care of her, but as the days passed by my self worth got weaker and weaker so when she turned 10 months I succumbed to the pressure of my self criticism and started to look for a job.
+When my daughter was born my motherly instinct kicked in causing a major identity crisis.This teeny tiny baby meant the world to me and leaving her in the hands of a stranger scared me more than anything else so I decided to quit my job to take care of her, but as the days passed by my self worth got weaker and weaker so when she turned 10 months I succumbed to the pressure of my self criticism and started to look for a job.

 Just around that time my marriage started to capitulate so when i went back to work another identity crisis kicked in and I didn't seem to be capable of acting as the person I once was.
 Lack of focus and motivation made me become unreliable and untrustworthy and all the qualities that once made me a good employee were nowhere to be found.
 Pride and perfection left the place to a sense of shame and guilt and my self-worth crushed helplessly.

 Once love and compassion become the criteria you measure yourself against you realize that you don't need anybody else's approval to feel good about yourself and you no longer need to prove yourself worth anything.
 Our inner critic is often our worst enemy and only when we learn to transform it into our best friend we are able to listen to the voice of our Soul and follow our true passions and desires.